aripalo/vegas-credentials/README.md

     - **At least I haven't figured out how to succesfully configure it to use `credential_process`, assume a role, use Yubikey for MFA and to provide temporary session credentials.**
     - They themselves [claim that _“`credential_process` is designed for retrieving master credentials”_](https://github.com/99designs/aws-vault/blob/master/USAGE.md#using-credential_proce) - which is NOT true since this tool does work with temporary credentials via `credential_process` just fine and even the [AWS docs on `credential_process` show `SessionToken` and `Expiration` on the expected output from the credentials program](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html).
     - There's further indication that [`99designs/aws-vault` is not designed for `credential_process`](https://github.com/99designs/aws-vault/issues/641#issuecomment-681346113):

-        > _Using credentials_process isn't the way I use aws-vault, it was a contributed addition, so feels like we should emphasise this is not the recommended path._
+        > _**Using credentials_process isn't the way I use aws-vault**, it was a contributed addition, so feels like we should emphasise this is not the recommended path._
         >
         > – Michael Tibben, VP Technology, 99designs